adrita78/Frame-Level-Speech-Recognition/README.md

 # Experiments

 We tried different architectures and hyperparameters to achieve the best performance.The final architecture has 6 layers.
 We used the following Hyperparameters:
-1.Learning Rate: 0.001
+1. Learning Rate: 0.001
-2.Batch Size : 8192
+2. Batch Size : 8192
-3.Number of epochs: 60
+3. Number of epochs: 60
-4.Activation Function: Softplus
+4. Activation Function: Softplus
-5.Context Size : 25
+5. Context Size : 25
-6.Optimizer:AdamW
+6. Optimizer:AdamW
-7.Loss : CrossEntropy
+7. Loss: CrossEntropy

 I trained the model for 40 epochs with the learning rate 1e-3 and the we decresed the learning rate to 1e-5 after the 40th epoch.
 We also tried different other architectures.
 We tried an architecture with 8 layers.
 Although it gave the desired accuracy, it crossed the total number of parameters limit.